Shibboleth Service Provider Access Rules

 Java Applications

-In case you want to protect Java Applications with Shibboleth 2.x and if the applications also shall be able to read Shibboleth attributes, you have to do one of the following things:
+In case a Java application should be protected with a Shibboleth SP and if the applications also should be able to read Shibboleth attributes, choose one of the following options in order to make Apache forward Shibboleth attributes to the Java application:

 [...]